AkuaAA/Bookmark-Manager/README.md

-How to create a database
+#How to create a database
 1. Connect to psql
 2. Create the database using the psql command CREATE DATABASE bookmark_manager;
-3. Connect to the database using the psql comman \c bookmark_manager;
+3. Connect to the "database" using the psql command (\c) bookmark_manager;
 4. Run the query we have saved in the file 01_create_bookmmarks_table.sql

+#How to create a test database
+1. Connect to psql
+2. Create the database using the psql command CREATE DATABASE "bookmark_manager_test;"
+3. Connect to the "database" using the psql command (\c) bookmark_manager_test;
+4. Run the query we have saved in the file 02_create_bookmarks_test_table.sql